MiguelCagnate/MigraMix_03/README.md

 ## About Migramix

-Migramix is a website for the promotion of migrant artists and their events, including the possibility for organisers to be promoted.
+Migramix is a platform dedicated to promoting migrant artists and their events, offering organizers the opportunity for increased visibility.
-The aim of this site is to bring information from the artists to the artists, all in one place.
+The site's mission is to centralize information, providing artists with a comprehensive resource hub tailored to their needs.

 ### Demo